Skip to Main Content

 • Researchers use Hanken's Informed consent template (in Englishin Finnishin Swedish) to obtain informed consent.
 Choose the language that your research participants prefer.

-• (2) To fill in and submit the e-form The Research's Privacy Notice (in Englishin Finnishin Swedishand provide all the mandated information in the privacy notice to the research participants about the processing of their personal data to fulfil the transparency requirement and information provision obligation under the GDPR (Art.
-12-14).
+• (2) To fill in and submit the e-form The Research's Privacy Notice (in Englishin Finnishin Swedishand provide all the mandated information in the privacy notice to the research participants about the processing of their personal data.

 • After submitting the e-form, click "Save the completed form as a file."
 Edit the downloaded RTF file, so it can be suitable for your research participants.

-• After being submitted, this Privacy notice e-form also functions as the Record of processing activities which fulfils the record-keeping accountability under the GDPR (Art.
-30).
+• After being submitted, this Privacy notice e-form also functions as the Record of processing activities which fulfils the GDPR's record-keeping accountability.

 Transcribing qualitative data